• Thermal Management of Electronic Assemblies and Enclosures

 • Power Density, PD: The power density of any device is the ratio of output power and the physical space it occupies.
 Thus, the unit of power density is [W/m3] or [W/cc].

-• Efficiency, η: This is the ratio of output power and the input power.
+• Efficiency, η: This is the ratio of output power and the input power, η = POUT / PIN.
 The loss of energy (or power) gets converted into heat.
 Hence, when power density is increased, the volume and surface area of MOSFET and any such device will decrease.
 To keep temperature rise of the system within permissible limit, the amount of heat dissipation has to be decreased which in turn require that the efficiency of the device must be increased.
+The efficiency data is available in datasheets such as the one shown below for a DC-DC Step Down Power Supply (LTM8023):

 • Heat dissipation: q = PIN - POUT = h x A x [TS - TAMB] where h is the convective heat transfer coefficient of the surface exposed to cooling media, A is the skin (fluid-wetted) surface area, TS is the surface temperature of the device casing and TAMB is the bulk mean temperature of cooling media.